Wednesday, February 17, 2016

 I admit that Kenneth Branagh is an exceptional casting choice for Gilderoy Lockhart.
 Jason Issacs was indeed perfect for Lucius Malfoy.
 While John Williams didn't conduct the music for the second movie, which is a fun fact, he brought out the tension in the background music he wrote for THE CHAMBER OF SECRETS.

 I wanted to love this film because it was on par with the last one.
 I certainly had my hopes up when watching this film.
 I had high expectations based on the first instalment, and unfortunately, it didn't meet those expectations.
-Still, it has been an unforgettable movie with a solid plot, acting and splendid direction.
+Still, it is an unforgettable movie with a solid plot, acting and splendid direction.
 If you didn't see this movie and enjoyed a good family fantasy adventure, you should watch it.

 Star rating: (8/10) Very Good Movie